 In Honduras, where it is also invasive, it was reported as an important vector of the nematode parasite Angiostrongylus costaricensis that causes abdominal angiostrongyliasis in humans.
-Thankfully, it has not been confirmed to vector this nematode in the states it is present.
+This is our main concern for their prescence in Texas.
 Their insatiable appetite makes them a threat to many kinds of grasses and plants.

 Belocaulus angustipes is typically nocturnal, and avoid sunlight extreme heat, cold or low humidity.
 They tend to live underneath living or inanimate objects such as fallen trees, planks and garden pots.

 Belocaulus angustipes was first collected in Mobile, Alabama in August of 1960; then in New Orleans shortly thereafter.
 After being misidentified as Vermicella ameghini, in 1989 it was suggested to be Belocaulus angustipes, and was decisively confirmed in 2009.
 It was found in South Carolina in 2007, and an Oklahoma greenhouse in 2011.